| | We conduct research on semantics, design

 Cross-cutting projects:

-The goal of this project is to develop tools,
+The goal of this project is to develop design methods and components

-asynchronous VLSI circuits that can handle the design-complexity of
+asynchronous VLSI circuits.
+Emphasis is on techniques that can handle

 Collaborators: